 - Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
-It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 6.
-Place the system in the service position.
-See "Placing a rack-mounted 8203-E4A, 8204-E8A, 9407-M15, 9408-M25, or 9409-M50 in the service position" on page 59. - 7.
-Locate the Ethernet adapter you want to remove. - 8.
-Unlock the Ethernet adapter by pushing the latch (A) out. - 9.
-Lift the Ethernet adapter (B) out of the connector using the blue handle, as shown in the following figures.
+It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
+Remove the existing adapter assembly by sliding the retainers (A) into the open position.
+Unlatch the blue locking latches (B) on the adapter assembly by pushing them together and pulling them up into the open position, and then lift the adapter out of the system.